-UNIVERSITY STREET AXIS: LAWRENCE HALL TO 15TH AVENUE

-(See description in the Southeast Campus--Academics, Athletics, and Recreation--Design Area for the 15th Avenue to 18th Avenue portion of this axis, page 113.)
+UNIVERSITY STREET AXIS: LAWRENCE HALL TO 15TH AVENUE (See description in the Southeast Campus--Academics, Athletics, and Recreation--Design

 The portion of the axis north from 13th Avenue (known as the Lawrence Hall view corridor) provides exclusive pedestrian access to Lawrence, Allen, and Pacific Halls.
 The portion of the axis from 13th to Johnson Lane crosses through the Heart of Campus and is primarily a pedestrianuse area.
 This portion also is used by bicycles and service vehicles and for parking, with one-way south auto traffic.
 From Johnson Lane to 18th Avenue the axis is open to auto and bicycle traffic, with parking and sidewalks on the street edges in much the same manner as a typical city street.
 The axis provides a view of Lawrence Hall.